The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Open Polymers 2026 Dataset

 \subsection{Simulating Polymer Dynamics}

 The combination of the polymer compositions (Section \ref{ssec:poly_compositions}) with the polymer architectures (Section \ref{ssec:poly_architectures}) results in the creation of 94k unique amorphous polymer simulation cells (see Table \ref{tab:dataset}).
-Next, we employ a variety of simulation strategies (MD, MLIP-MD, AFIR, and DFTB) to yield a rich dataset of polymer conformations for MLIP training and testing (Figure \ref{fig:polymer-structures}).
+Next, we employ a variety of simulation strategies, including MD, MLIP-MD, artificial force induced reactivity (AFIR), and density functional tight binding (DFTB), to yield a rich dataset of polymer conformations for MLIP training and testing (Figure \ref{fig:polymer-structures}).

-To generate large quantities of polymer structures, we carried out a series of classical all-atom MD simulations using the LAMMPS MD suite\cite{thompson2022lammps} and the RadonPy tools made available by Hayashi et al.\cite{hayashi_radonpy_2022} Additional details of our MD procedure are provided in Appendix \ref{sec:app:md_details}.
+To generate large quantities of polymer structures, we carried out a series of classical all-atom MD simulations using the LAMMPS MD suite \cite{thompson2022lammps} and the RadonPy tools made available by Hayashi et al \cite{hayashi_radonpy_2022}.
+Additional details of our MD procedure are provided in Appendix \ref{sec:app:md_details}.
 The final frames of high-entropy copolymers and peptoids further had ions inserted into voids and were then subjected to MLIP-MD simulations.
 Additional details are provided in Appendix \ref{sec:app:ion_inserted_mlip_md}.
 Finally, homopolymer final frames were subjected to density functional tight binding (DFTB) simulations to generate a set of distinct configurations for an out-of-distribution test set.
 Additional details are provided in Appendix \ref{sec:app:dftb}.